 If you are looking for a thick strawberry sauce instead, you can always add a little bit of Cornstarch to the finished coulis and place it back on the stove to thicken more.

-How to store Strawberry Coulis
+How to store this strawberry sauce

 A coulis should be kept in the fridge, preferably in a sealed jar or air-tight container.
 Because it is low in sugar, it will not keep for days at room temperature so it is best to store it in the fridge.

-How long can you keep this sweet sauce
+How long can I keep this topping?

 I keep my coulis in the fridge for up to a week.
 Again, because it is low in sugar, it won’t keep for as long as a jam or canned fruits for example.

-Can you freeze a Coulis
+Can I freeze a Coulis?

 Yes, you can!
 A great way to freeze a coulis – or any sweet sauce – is to pour it into an ice tray.
-That way, you can thaw small quantities when needed Alternatively, you can also keep it in a freezing bag or container.
+That way, you can thaw small quantities when needed.
+Alternatively, you can also keep it in a freezing bag or container.